 As you can see from the table above there is only 294 watts difference between the BBS02 750w and BBSHD (if a 52v battery is used) – the big difference in the feel of the HD is the amount of torque it produces.
 This is up to 160N.m against 120N.m for the 750w.
 The bigger motor spins faster – 130-150 rpm (120 rpm for the 750w) and has a reduction ratio of 1:21.9

 Put simply the BBSHD is more robust than the BBS02, produces more power, but most importantly more torque and much better heat dissipation.
 Incidentally the ‘HD’ stands for ‘heavy duty’.
 The HD is also nearly 1kg heavier than the 02, and physically slightly larger.

-I have installed over a hundred Bafang mid-drive motors in the last 2-3 years.
+I have installed over a hundred Bafang mid-drive motors in the last 5 years.
 The BBS02B accounts for around 60 units and the BBSHD around 25 units.

 I have had long-term reliability issues with both motors, but the BBS02 is more prone to controller failure (I have a box of knackered controllers in my workshop to prove it!)

 It seems that there is a correlation between controller failure and battery voltage (plus the way the bike is ridden).
-I have never had a controller fail on a bike running a 48v battery, but have had in excess of 10 failures on the BBS02 and maybe 3 or 4 on the BBSHD.
+I have never had a controller fail on a bike running a 48v battery, but have had over 10 failures on the BBS02 and maybe 3 or 4 on the BBSHD.
 That is a failure rate of 17% for the 750w and 12% for the HD, which in my opinion is unacceptably high.
 I know that one of the BBSHD failures was down to a faulty battery BMS, and another was being used daily in very testing conditions.

 Both controllers have a maximum operating voltage of around 60v.
 This leaves little margin for error when using a 52v battery.
 52v batteries fully charged will produce 58.8v, but I have tested some with a multi-meter and seen over 59v on occasion.
 A 48v battery will produce 54.4v fresh off the charger – this leaves a reasonable buffer zone.

 I covered nearly 2000 miles on a 52v BBS02 powered bike for a year, without even a hint of a problem, but I only used the bike as pedal assist and very rarely went beyond power level 3.
 I also have a lot of happy customers whose bikes are still running fine after a year, even though a 52v battery was used.

 One thing I did start doing on the 750w was limiting the current setting in the firmware to 18 or 20 Amps.
 After I started doing this controller failure ceased to be a problem.
 Having the more powerful battery on a BBSHD seems to be less of an issue.

-The problem I see with the Bafang throttle, is that it acts very much like an on/off switch.
+The problem I see with the Bafang throttle is that it acts like an on/off switch.
 There doesn’t seem to be good power modulation.
 I have altered the firmware settings for the throttle with some success (specifically the start current).
 But the fact remains, I have no control over how customers use these throttles, and if you are going up a steep hill in full power mode, and you are in the wrong gear, you will be subjecting the motor to unnecessary load – causing rapid heat build-up.

 The BBSHD is much less susceptible to the above problem, and can take a lot of abuse (but it still has its limits).

-If you are going to be doing some mild cross country-type riding and are not going to be using the throttle or tackling any ridiculously steep climbs then the BBS02 may be more suited to your needs.
+If you are going to be doing some mild cross-country-type riding and are not going to be using the throttle or tackling any ridiculously steep climbs then the BBS02 may be more suited to your needs.

 As far as battery choice is concerned, I would err on the side of caution and stick with a 48v, but if you do want the benefits of the 52v, then I would limit the max current setting in the firmware to 18-20 Amps, just to be on the safe side.

-I always advise customers that you really need to be a bit of a DIY enthusiast to run and maintain a Bafang mid-drive.
+I always advise customers that you need to be a bit of a DIY enthusiast to run and maintain a Bafang mid-drive.
 Ultimately, if you treat the motor with a little respect, be very careful with your gear selection (especially when climbing hills or hill starts), and don’t constantly ride in full power mode, then you should be fine.

-If you are going to treat your conversion like an off-road electric motorcycle, then it would be worth steering clear of the BBS02 and going for the BBSHD, most suppliers will replace a controller at least once under warranty, but after that you are on your own.
+If you are going to treat your conversion like an off-road electric motorcycle, then it would be worth steering clear of the BBS02 and going for the BBSHD, most suppliers will replace a controller at least once under warranty, but after that, you are on your own.
 And at over £100 a time, it can become an expensive habit!